bytestrick/tabula/README.md

 a `UsernamePasswordAuthenticationToken`.
 To do this it uses a `DaoAuthenticationProvider` which in turn obtains the stored user data from a `DaoUserDetailsService`.
 The `DaoUserDetailsService` retrieves the user data from the underlying database through the `UserDao`.
-If the `AuthenticationManager` can retrieve the `UserDetails` then it will compare them with the ones from the login request with a `BCryptPasswordEncoder`.
-If the authentication is successful we store the `UserDetails` in the `SecurityContext`, this will be the `Principal`, then we use the `JwtProvider` to generate a new token which is sent back as the response to the login request.
+If the `AuthenticationManager` can retrieve the `UserDetails` then it will compare them with the ones from the sign-in request with a `BCryptPasswordEncoder`.
+If the authentication is successful we store the `UserDetails` in the `SecurityContext`, this will be the `Principal`, then we use the `JwtProvider` to generate a new token which is sent back as the response to the sign-in request.
 The client will store the token in the `localStorage`.

 All subsequent requests to the server will have the `Authorization` header set to `Bearer <token>`, this is done by the `authInterceptor`.
 On the server side the `JwtAuthenticationFilter` will intercept all requests that need authorization,